 Patient Support Services

 Big C offers complementary therapies, exercise programmes, welfare advice and emotional support, as well as 1:1 sessions and support groups for people affected by all types of cancer.

-- Rosemary Group For women living with secondary cancer.
+- Palliative Care Group – for patients living with secondary cancer.
 Contact Big C

 - Women’s Support Group Third Friday every month, 10.30am-2.30pm.
 Contact Big C